- Normal precautions

 Emergency responses to the Covid-19 crisis in many countries have included restrictions of flights to/from Europe; imposition of new mandatory quarantine arrangements and new restrictions affecting the admission of Irish people travelling to and within the Asia Pacific region.

 The Department of Foreign Affairs and Trade strongly advises against any non–essential travel to the region until further notice.

 For more information, please see the latest update on our webpage.

-The Nepali Government have also instituted a full lockdown dating from 24 March for one week.
+The Nepali Government instituted a full lockdown on 24 March, for an initial period of one week, and this has been extended multiple times and is now in force until 14 June.
 Irish citizens in Nepal should follow the instructions of local authorities.
 Those who wish to be repatriated should contact the Embassy in New Delhi, via the Embassy Contact tab.

 Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 Please be wary of these symptoms and seek immediate medical attention should such symptoms occur.

 You can reduce the general risk of acute respiratory infections while travelling by: